eic/ddDircAction/README.md

   event number (starting from zero),
   G4 trackID number,
   pdgCode,
-  3 position doubles (x y z), and
+  3 position doubles (x y z, in mm),
-  3 momentum doubles (px py pz).
+  3 momentum doubles (px py pz, in GeV), and
+  1 time double (t, in ns)
 ```

 The position and momentum information is that at the G4 step where the (truth) G4Track enters any dirc bar ("bar_vol_XX" in the geometry).
 In a later update i will add the ID of the struck bar also to this incidence tree.

 If no particles hit any dirc bar in a given event, that event number will be missing from the incidence tree.
 It's up to the user to match the incidence tree event numbers up with those in the "main" npsim output tree.
 Tracks in the main npsim output tree may not also appear in the incidence tree - only parentID=0 ("primary") particles that strike dirc bars are saved to the incidence tree.
+I have so far tested this only when throwing single tracks from the gun.

 ## running the code